Back to Blog Main

 Peaches & Peach Cobbler

 Georgia's cuisine is a delightful mix of sweet and savory, with a strong emphasis on peaches, which have been a symbol of the state since the 19th century.
 Georgia peaches are renowned for their juicy, sweet flavor, and fragrant aroma.
 These peaches, celebrated since the state began its commercial peach production in the mid-1800s, are a true taste of summer.
 Whether eaten fresh, baked into pies, or used in savory dishes, they are a must-try when visiting the Peach State.
 Peach cobbler, a beloved Southern dessert, showcases Georgia's famous fruit.
 This warm, comforting dish features sweet peaches baked with a buttery, crumbly topping, often served with a scoop of vanilla ice cream.
 It's a delicious way to end any meal in Georgia.
-Experience the best of Georgia peaches on our Historic South & Golden Isles cruise.
+Experience the best of Georgia peaches on our Southeast Sea Islands cruise.

 The Southeastern United States uses food to reflect its diverse cultures and deep-rooted traditions.
 From Florida's fresh seafood to North Carolina's smoky barbecue, each state has its own culinary treasures waiting to be discovered.
 With American Cruise Lines, you can embark on a journey through these delicious destinations, savoring iconic dishes along the way.
 Whether you're a seasoned foodie or simply looking to try something new, the Southeast has something for everyone.
 So, join us and pull up a seat on any of our Southeast itineraries.